-- Krzysztof Krawiec is an Associate Professor in the Laboratory of Intelligent Decision Support Systems at Poznan University of Technology, Poznań, Poland.
-His primary research areas are genetic programming and coevolutionary algorithms, with applications in program synthesis, modeling, image analysis, and games.
-Dr. Krawiec cochaired the European Conference on Genetic Programming in 2013 and 2014, the ACM GECCO GP track in 2015 and 2016, and is an associate editor of Genetic Programming and Evolvable Machines journal.
-His work in the area of CoEAs includes problem decomposition using cooperative coevolution, learning strategies for Othello, Go, and other games using competetive CoEAs, and discovery of underlying objectives in test-based problems. - Malcolm Heywood is a Professor of Computer Science at Dalhousie University, Canada.
-His has a particular interest in scaling up the tasks that genetic programming (GP) can potentially be applied to.
-His current research is attempting the appraise the utility of coevolutionary methods under non-stationary environments as encountered in streaming data applications, and coevolving agents for single and multi-agent reinforcement learning tasks.
-In the latter case the goal is to coevolve behaviours for playing soccer under the RoboSoccer environment (a test bed for multi-agent reinforcement learning).
+Krzysztof Krawiec is a Professor of Computer Science at Poznan University of Technology, Poland.
+His primary research areas are genetic programming and coevolutionary algorithms (CoEAs), with applications in program synthesis, modeling, image analysis, and games.
+Dr. Krawiec co--chaired the European Conference on Genetic Programming in 2013 and 2014, the ACM GECCO GP track in 2015 and 2016, and is an associate editor of Genetic Programming and Evolvable Machines journal.
+His work in the area of CoEAs includes problem decomposition using cooperative coevolution, discovery of underlying objectives in test-based problems, learning strategies for Othello using competitive CoEAs, and solving other test-based problems.

+• Malcolm Heywood is a Professor of Computer Science at Dalhousie University, Canada.
+His research investigates the utility of coevolutionary methods under non-stationary environments (e.g., streaming data and financial applications), and uses coevolution to facilitate the discovery of agents for reinforcement learning tasks in games such as the Atari Learning Environment, VizDoom and Dota 2.
 Dr. Heywood is a member of the editorial board for Genetic Programming and Evolvable Machines (Springer).
 He was a track co-chair for the GECCO GP track in 2014 and a co-chair for European Conference on Genetic Programming in 2015 and 2016.